JonatanRasmussen/wow_projects_showcase/README.md

 It uses event-driven logic to parse out dangerous spell casts from the combat log.
 I manually configured spell casting logic for 500+ spell_ids, and I did this for all 6 major game patches from 2023-2025 (DF season 2-4, TWW season 1-3), **[see my Wago.io page for more details](https://wago.io/6CDe7U7t6)**.

 This process included signing up for the beta or public test realm where I entered each upcoming dungeon to manually record the spell cast patterns of enemies (channeled/instant casts, duration, frequency, NPC-ID, etc.).
-To optimize for performance, I configured load-conditions based on zone_id and cast type in order to limit CPU-use.
+To optimize for performance and limit CPU-use, each alert only ran its trigger-logic against events with the correct cast type (instant/cast/channel, this required lots of extra work) and I also configured load-conditions for each alert based on zone_id.

 This project was created via the WeakAura-framework (I used the in-game editor to generate Lua-code, so there's not much code to show here on GitHub).
 I did however have python code to test and validate the data I gathered in-game; this was done by cross-referencing my data with spell tables I scraped from the Wowhead website, this is part of Project 2 if you scroll further down on this page.